trufflesuite/ganache-cli-archive/README.md

 ## Options:

+### Ethereum and Tezos

 * `-a` or `--accounts`: Specify the number of accounts to generate at startup.
-* `-e` or `--defaultBalanceEther`: Amount of ether to assign each test account.
+* `-e` or `--defaultBalacne` (alias: `--defaultBalanceEther`): Amount of ether/tezos to assign each test account.
 Default is 100.
+* `-d` or `--deterministic`: Generate deterministic addresses based on a pre-defined mnemonic.
+* `-s` or `--seed`: Use arbitrary data to generate the HD wallet mnemonic to be used.
+* `-p` or `--port`: Port number to listen on.
+Defaults to 8545.
+* `-h` or `--host` or `--hostname`: Hostname to listen on.
+Defaults to 127.0.0.1 (defaults to 0.0.0.0 for Docker instances of ganache-cli).
+* `-?` or `--help`: Display help information
+* `--version`: Display the version of ganache-cli

+### Ethereum only

 * `-b` or `--blockTime`: Specify blockTime in seconds for automatic mining.
 If you don't specify this flag, ganache will instantly mine a new block for every transaction.
 Using the --blockTime flag is discouraged unless you have tests which require a specific mining interval.
-* `-d` or `--deterministic`: Generate deterministic addresses based on a pre-defined mnemonic.
 * `-n` or `--secure`: Lock available accounts by default (good for third party transaction signing)
 * `-m` or `--mnemonic`: Use a bip39 mnemonic phrase for generating a PRNG seed, which is in turn used for hierarchical deterministic (HD) account generation.
-* `-p` or `--port`: Port number to listen on.
-Defaults to 8545.
-* `-h` or `--host` or `--hostname`: Hostname to listen on.
-Defaults to 127.0.0.1 (defaults to 0.0.0.0 for Docker instances of ganache-cli).
-* `-s` or `--seed`: Use arbitrary data to generate the HD wallet mnemonic to be used.
 * `-g` or `--gasPrice`: The price of gas in wei (defaults to 20000000000)
 * `-l` or `--gasLimit`: The block gas limit (defaults to 0x6691b7)
 * `--callGasLimit`: Sets the transaction gas limit for `eth_call` and `eth_estimateGas` calls.
 Must be specified as a `hex` string.
 Defaults to `"0x1fffffffffffff"` (`Number.MAX_SAFE_INTEGER`)